 Due to the large range of brands and products we carry we do not have a definitive light bleed return policy, however we are more than happy to inspect and test your monitor to check for an excessive amount of light bleeding.

-Please keep in mind that computer monitors are not designed for use in a dark environment and should always be used in a sufficiently lit room to reduce eye strain.
-Subsequently, light bleed that is only visible in a dark room is unlikely to be covered by warranty.
+Please keep in mind that computer monitors in general are not designed for use in a dark environment and should always be used in a sufficiently lit room to reduce eye strain.
+Subsequently, we're unable to offer support for light bleed that is only visible in a dark room.

-Additionally, some display technologies that are optimised for colour reproduction can exhibit edge glow which is often mistaken for light bleed.
+Additionally, some display technologies that are optimized for colour reproduction can exhibit edge glow which is often mistaken for light bleed.
 This is a technical limitation of the technology and should be considered when purchasing a product with a specific display technology.
+Our sales team are more than happy to highlight the pros and cons of each monitor to you.

 As display technologies are continually evolving and improving many manufacturer's regularly update their dead pixel policies.
 As a result if you need specific information about the dead pixel policy of a monitor you have purchased or are looking to purchase we would strongly suggest checking with the manufacturer.